Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

 Security & Compliance

-This is where both platforms hold their own.
-Acorns is a registered investment advisor with the SEC, SIPC-insured up to $500,000 for securities, and FDIC-insured up to $250,000 through its bank partners for cash holdings.
+Both platforms hold their own here.
+Acorns is SEC-registered, SIPC-insured up to $500,000 for securities, and FDIC-insured up to $250,000 for cash holdings.
 They use 256-bit encryption and two-factor authentication.

 Stash operates the same way — SEC-registered, SIPC-insured for brokerage accounts, FDIC-insured for banking.
-Same 256-bit encryption, same 2FA support.
-Neither platform has had any major security incidents as of early 2026.
+Same encryption, same 2FA support.
+Neither has had any major security incidents as of early 2026.

-Winner: Tie — both meet the same high security standards you'd expect from regulated financial platforms.
+Winner: Tie — both meet the same rigorous standards you'd expect from regulated financial platforms.

 Pros and Cons